Learning from the Past: How Previous Technological Transformations Can Guide AI Development: Lessons for the Future of AI

-A lesson learned from the recent problems with privacy and fake content \cite{reputation17,lazer:science18} suggest that there is a danger that this process will run amok.
+A lesson learned from the problems with privacy and fake content in the WWW \cite{lazer:science18,reputation17} suggests that there is a danger that this process will run amok.
 However, there is also great potential in encouraging creativity and enriching people's lives.
 If Facebook and YouTube had been moderated, editorialized, and regulated from the beginning like traditional media, it is unlikely that such creativity would have flourished.
-We need to be able to watch and learn from such unbridled AI development, and avoid regulating it until it becomes absolutely necessary.
-Only then it will be possible to harness the potential of democratized AI innovation.
+We need to be able to watch and learn from unbridled AI development, and avoid regulating it until it becomes absolutely necessary.
+Only then will it be possible to harness the potential of democratized AI-based innovation.